alexnoise79/ng-tailwind/docs/accessibility.md

 # Accessibility Guarantees

-All components in ng-tailwind UI are built with accessibility (a11y) as a core requirement.
+All components in ngtailwind UI are built with accessibility (a11y) as a core requirement.
 This document outlines the accessibility features and guarantees for each component.

 ## General Principles